John Oliver: The 2020 DNC Looked Like the 2008 RNC

-The 2020 DNC also curiously featured a number of #NeverTrump Republicans voicing their opposition to the president, including Cindy McCain, wife of the late John McCain; former New York congresswoman Susan Molinari, who was the keynote speaker at the 1996 RNC; General Colin Powell, one of the architects of the Iraq War; Meg Whitman, the billionaire ex-eBay exec turned Quibi CEO; and John Kasich, the anti-abortion, pro-capital punishment former governor of Ohio who lost to Trump in 2016.
+Curiously, the 2020 DNC also featured a number of #NeverTrump Republicans voicing their opposition to the president, including Cindy McCain, wife of the late Sen. John McCain; former New York Rep. Susan Molinari, who was the keynote speaker at the 1996 RNC; former Secretary of State Colin Powell, one of the architects of the Iraq War; Meg Whitman, the billionaire ex-eBay exec turned Quibi CEO; and John Kasich, the anti-abortion, pro-capital punishment former governor of Ohio who lost to Trump in 2016.

 “In terms of tone, the DNC spent the week steering hard toward the middle of the road, because while yes, there were brief appearances from stars like AOC and Stacey Abrams, a lot of time was given to Republicans like Meg Whitman, Colin Powell, and John Kasich, who delivered his remarks standing at a literal crossroads,” explained Oliver.
 “And it’s hard to convince progressive voters you’re a forward-looking party when your convention feels like a Zoom cast reunion—except the show is the 2008 RNC.”